igorski/fogpad/README.md

 ### Building the plugin

-See the provided sheel scripts.
+See the provided shell scripts.
 The build output will be stored in _./build/VST3/fogpad.vst3_ as well as symbolically linked to your systems VST-plugin folder (on Unix).

 #### Compiling on Unix systems:

 ```
-sh build.sh
+sh build.sh --type=TYPE
 ```

+Where optional flag _--type_ can be either `vst3` or `vst2` (defaults to vst3).

 #### Compiling on Windows: